facebook/docusaurus/website/docs/docusaurus-core.md

 ### `ExecutionEnvironment` {#executionenvironment}

-A module which exposes a few boolean variables to check the current rendering environment.
+A module that exposes a few boolean variables to check the current rendering environment.

 :::caution